Wealthify doesn't support your browser

 Maturity refers to the end of a fixed-period investment, like a bond or cash deposit.
 On the maturity date the investor can expect the original investment to be paid back to them, plus any interest earned.

-Passive investing is where you track market performance by investing in the whole market, rather than trying to beat the market by selecting individual stocks to buy (see active investing).
-Research shows that passive investing is generally a more effective long-term strategy than active investing and as few as 14% of active fund managers manage to beat the market each year.
+Passive investing is where you track market performance by investing in the whole market index, rather than trying to beat the market by selecting individual stocks to buy (see active investing).
+This can be achieved by investing in Exchange-Traded Funds and Mutual funds track a whole market or index like the FTSE 100.

 Exactly what it says on the tin.
 Property investments are most often in commercial and industrial property like office buildings, warehouses and shopping centres, but can also be residential.

-They’re all exactly the same thing.
+They’re all the same thing.
 At Wealthify, we prefer to call them shares.
 Buying one means you buy a tiny piece of a company.
 If you buy one share of Coca-Cola, it means you own a very small piece of the company.
-You are also however at the mercy of the company’s fortunes – great if you’ve held shares in Apple for the past 10 years, not so great if you’ve held shares in Woolworths, for example.
+The value of shares will be determined by how well the company is performing.

-A Stocks and Shares ISA (or investment ISA as it’s also known) is a tax-efficient ‘wrapper’ for your investments.
-You can invest up to your personal ISA allowance in any stocks and shares ISA and it’ll be exempt from Capital Gains or Income Tax.
+A Stocks and Shares ISA (or Investment ISA as it’s also known) is a tax-efficient ‘wrapper’ for your investments.
+You can invest up to your annual allowance in any Stocks and Shares ISA and it’ll be exempt from Capital Gains or Income Tax.

-This is finance provided for a usually significant stake in small, emerging companies that show promise, to become highly profitable.
-Think Dragon’s Den.
-Venture capital investments tend to take place during the first three years of a company (in what’s called its 'seed stage') and currently tends to be in the areas of green technology, life sciences & internet companies.
+Venture Capital funds use their capital to take usually significant stakes in small, emerging companies that show promise, to become highly profitable.
+Think Dragon’s Den without the TV cameras.
+Venture capital investments tend to take place during the first three years of a company (in what’s called its 'seed stage') and currently tends to be in the areas of green technology, life sciences and internet companies.

 Volatility refers to the size of the movements in price of an investment.
 The more volatile an investment, the larger the swings you will see up and down in price.